 I want to stop fighting with my significant other.

-Yup, relationships can be a real bitch.
+Yup, relationships can be pretty tough.
 But damn, if they’re not our life’s greatest teachers.
 I have learned the most about myself through my relationships.
-The great shit enhances our strengths and the difficult shit shines a light on our insecurities and baggage.
+The good stuff enhances our strengths and the difficult stuff shines a light on our insecurities and baggage.
 Relationships are a battleground for endless lessons to be learned.

 So you want to stop fighting with your significant other.
 But I want to help you take the focus off the fighting for a moment and consider the underlying cause of the fighting.
 That is where the need is.
 Whatever is causing the endless arguments…set an intention to focus on that piece and try to fix it, preferably with some honest and vulnerable communication.

 If you have no idea what that is yet, here are some examples of things that commonly get overlooked when we’re stuck in this pattern: stress due to work, school, children or illness, unresolved issues from our previous relationships, projections of our own discontentment, loss of connection, lack of emotional or physical intimacy, poor modeling from our own childhood, lack of boundaries, or simply trying to make something work that just ain’t cutting it anymore.

 When it comes to relationships, it’s all about priority.
 Set intentions around your relationship that include what’s best for you FIRST.
 If you can identify an area of lack within yourself (like one of the examples I gave above), try working on that and see how it impacts any issues you’re having with your partner.
 And as always, communicate!
 Share your intentions with each other for additional support.

 I’ll wrap this up with one of my favorite relationship quotes, said by author, Steve Maraboli: “Let’s not forget that it’s you and me vs. the problem.
 Not you vs. me.”

 What does setting an intention look like?